- Cancer Information

 A residential aged care facility (formerly called a nursing home) is a place where people stay who need continual care and help with daily living.
-These facilities cater for people with a range of chronic conditions, and nurses and aides are available 24 hours a day to provide care.
-Some aged care facilities provide respite and hospice care also.
+These facilities cater for people with a range of chronic conditions, and nurses and aged care workers can provide care 24 hours a day.
+Some aged care facilities also provide respite and hospice care.

-Some people fear that dying in residential aged care will be unpleasant and perhaps frightening.
-Yet dying in an aged care facility can be comforting, particularly if it has been your home for a period of time and you are familiar with the staff, who will try to create the right environment to make you comfortable.
+Some people fear that dying in residential aged care will be unpleasant and perhaps impersonal.
+But dying in an aged care facility can be comforting, particularly if it has been your home for a period of time and you are familiar with the staff, who will try to make you comfortable.

 Residential aged care facility: what are the benefits?